scala-hamsters/hamsters/README.md

 }
 ```

-Then you can ask for a specifc type and retreive an option (on Snapshot version only right now) :
+Then you can use pattern matching, or ask for a specifc type and retrieve an option (on Snapshot version only right now) :

 ```scala
 jsonElement(0).find[String] // Some("0")